It had been about three weeks since Kakashi-sensei had passed us. And let me tell you—what a boring three weeks! Honestly.

 Moments before the generic villain could touch me, Sasuke was in front of me, his arms extended as if he could provide some kind of barrier.

-There Kakashi stood, completely relaxed, holding two unconscious bodies in his arms.
+There Kakashi stood, completely relaxed, holding two unconscious bodies in his arms, like a bad ass.

 I glanced over at Naruto.
 I didn't even notice Kakashi taking out the first one.